Diving with Bali Scuba

 What is PADI?

-PADI is the world’s leading scuba diver training organization.
+PADI is the world’s leading scuba diver training organization: Professional Association of Diving Instructors.
 More than 20 million beginner divers just like you have earned their PADI diving licence by taking the PADI Open Water diver course.
 It’s by far the world’s most widely recognised scuba diving licence.

 Can I run out of air?